 Tools, skills and resources for relationship success and satisfaction

-Couples counseling and marriage counseling offered in Reston, VA and Bethesda, MD.
+A Caring Approach offers couples counseling and marriage counseling in Reston, VA, Washington, DC, and Bethesda, MD.

 Our ability to communicate is essential for creating and sustaining a satisfying relationship.
 Often, the style of communication is more of a problem than the problem you are communicating about.
 Under stress, people use defensive communication styles that alienate their partners.
 In a placating style, for example, the person does not want to rock the boat; he or she feels apologetic and is afraid to express anger and entitlement.
 Yet, in its positive manifestation, this style holds our capacity for empathy, caring, and the desire for our partner to be happy.